silbinarywolf/contact-site/docs/en/SETUP_AND_INSTALLATION.md

 The following assumes you're running a *nix console such as Bash, Git Bash or macOS Terminal.
 If you're using Windows, I recommend Git Bash.
 Don't try to use the Windows Command Line or Powershell, the commands below will not work.

+These docs also assume you understand how to setup a remote docker machine and setup your environment so that when the following commands are executed, they'll be done against your remote web server.

 1) Create a copies of the provided example files

     - [config.example.json](/config.example.json)